 It will be a one-hour panel discussion around innovative fundraising.
 As we all know, the global landscape of humanitarian funding is changing, and traditional funding models are being challenged.
 The discussion will be a journey where I will explore with my reputable guests innovative fundraising approaches and learn from their wealth of experience.

-The panellsts will be Samuel Williams who leads Christian Aid’s global private sector partnerships team; Lionel Bodin who leads Accenture Development Partnerships for Europe; Mariana Dittmann who is the Managing Director for Stiftung Schweiz ForAfrika; and Simon Meldrum who is responsible for innovative finance at the International Federation of the Red Cross (IFRC).
+The panelists will be Samuel Williams who leads Christian Aid’s global private sector partnerships team; Lionel Bodin who leads Accenture Development Partnerships for Europe; Mariana Dittmann who is the Managing Director for Stiftung Schweiz ForAfrika; and Simon Meldrum who is responsible for innovative finance at the International Federation of the Red Cross (IFRC).
 Some of the questions that I’ll address to the panelists are around marketing for NGOs, financial instruments, private business partnerships and fundraising for individual donors.

 What are you looking forward to at AidEx 2024?